FMM GOVERNING BODY

 Functions:

-- Maintains records of student achievements in extracurricular domains.
+• Documents and maintains records of student achievements in extracurricular domains.

 12. INTERNAL ACADEMIC & ADMINISTRATIVE AUDIT COMMITTEE (IAAA)